Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering: Experiments

-Third, both the power and $\ell_2$ normalization benefit MFB performance.
+Fourth, both the power and $\ell_2$ normalization benefit MFB performance.
 Power normalization results in an improvement of 0.5 points and $\ell_2$ normalization, perhaps surprisingly, results in an improvement of about 3 points.
-Results without $\ell_2$ and power normalizations were also reported in \cite{antol2015vqa} and are similar to those reported here.
-To explain why normalization are so important, we randomly choose one typical neuron from the MFB output feature before normalization to illustrate how its distribution evolves over time in Fig. \ref{fig:percentile}.
+Results without $\ell_2$ and power normalizations were also reported \cite{antol2015vqa} and are similar to those reported here.
+To explain why normalization is so important, we randomly choose one typical neuron from the MFB output feature before normalization to illustrate how its distribution evolves over time in Fig. \ref{fig:percentile}.
 It can be seen that the standard MFB model (with both normalizations) leads to the most stable neuron distribution (i.e. small neuron variance) and without the power normalization, about 10,000 iterations are needed to achieve stabilization.
 Without the $\ell_2$ normalization, the distribution varies seriously over the entire training course.
 This observation is consistent with the results shown in Table \ref{table:base}.
 The effects of power normalization and $\ell_2$ normalization are also observed by \cite{perronnin2010improving}.
 Furthermore, although MLB does not use any normalization, it introduces the \emph{tanh} activation after the fused feature, which regularizes the distribution of the output feature in some way.

-Finally, with a faster convergence rate, MFH$^2$ and MFH$^3$ further outperform MFB with an improvement of about 0.7 points on the test-dev set.
+Finally, MFH$^2$ and MFH$^3$ further outperform MFB with an improvement of about 0.7 points on the test-dev set.
 This observation demonstrates the efficacy of high-order pooling model for VQA.
-However, the performance of MFH$^3$ is slightly worse than MFH$^2$ with a more complex model.
+However, the performance of MFH$^3$ is slightly worse than MFH$^2$ even with a more complex model.
 This may be explained that the representation capacity of MFH is saturated with $p=2$ for the VQA task.
 Therefore, in our following experiments, $p=2$ is used for MFH and the superscript $p$ is omitted for simplicity.